-This article explains how Codexis developed the manufacturing process for (2S, 3R)-Epoxide (1), a key intermediate used in the production of Atazanavir (marketed as Reyataz), an antiretroviral drug used to treat human immunodeficiency virus (HIV).
+This article explains how Codexis used design of experiments to develop the manufacturing process for (2S, 3R)-Epoxide (1), a key intermediate used in the production of Atazanavir (marketed as Reyataz), an antiretroviral drug used to treat human immunodeficiency virus (HIV).

 Formulation development often boils down to determining the optimum combination of ingredients in a mixture, which can make the difference between success and failure in many diverse fields of research, such as materials, pharmaceuticals, adhesives and coatings.
 The traditional approach to experimentation changes only one process factor at a time (OFAT) or one component in a formulation.
 However, with this approach, it’s easy to overlook interactions of factors or components, a likely occurrence in developing formulations.

 By sizing experiment designs properly, test and evaluation (T&E) engineers can assure they specify a sufficient number of runs to reveal any important effects on the system.
-For factorial designs laid out in an orthogonal matrix this can be done by calculating statistical power (Anderson and Whitcomb, 2014).
-However, when a defense system behaves in a nonlinear fashion, then response surface method experiment (RSM) designs must be employed (Anderson and Whitcomb, 2005).
+For factorial designs laid out in an orthogonal matrix this can be done by calculating statistical power.
+However, when a defense system behaves in a nonlinear fashion, then response surface method experiment (RSM) designs must be employed.
 The test matrices for RSM generally do not exhibit orthogonality, thus the effect calculations become correlated and degrade the statistical power.
 This in turn leads to inflation in the number of test runs needed to detect important performance differences that may be generated by the experiment.
 A generally acceptable alternative to sizing designs makes use of fraction of design space (FDS) plots.
 This article details the FDS approach and explains why it works best to serve the purpose of RSM experiments done for T&E.

 The efficiency of a gasoline fueled engine is highly influenced by the fuels antiknock characteristics, which depend essentially on the chemical composition.
 The adequate performance of a vehicle depends on a minimal volatility of the fuel, which can be expressed by several characteristics such as distillation curves, vapor pressure, vaporization enthalpy and the vapor/liquid ratio.
 The vapor pressure of gasoline is directly related to the emission of volatile compounds from gasoline and the ensuing combustion processes, especially in starting the engine on cold days and in continuous operation in hot days.
 This prospective study experimented on the product distribution at chemical equilibrium for the simultaneous liquid-phase etherification of isobutene and isoamylenes with ethanol over Amberlyst™ 35.